jimbike/sfdc-random-name-generator/README.md

-# Salesforce Random Name Generator
+# Salesforce Accounts with Contacts Generator
-A random name generator based on the top 100 last names, top 100 female first names, top 100 male first names.
+Creates a specified number of Accounts choosing randomly from a list of 400 company names and creates a random number of contacts associated with that account.
+Each contact is given a name generated based on the top 100 last names, top 100 female first names, top 100 male first.
 Assists with user acceptance testing when needing large volumes of data in sandboxes, or for demo purposes.

 I have found that it is very easy to create tons of fake data for testing configuration or code within sandboxes, or demoing proofs of concepts in production; however, it's trick to create a lot of fake data that actually has meaningful names.
 I'd prefer to use random data to a spreadsheet with the same names (e.g. presidents, famous people).